Parth442002/streamlitbot/README.md

 Gather millions of pages of information quickly and democratize legal, tax and compliance Your application should allow users to ask questions to a bot and the bot should be capable of answering questions based on the knowledge it has gained from the central acts
 Your model can be based on a few acts.
-For example Right of persons with disabilities act
+For example Right of persons with disabilities act<br>
-The black money and imposition of tax act
+The black money and imposition of tax act<br>
-The Sexual harassment of Women at workplace act
+The Sexual harassment of Women at workplace act<br>
-The prohibition of child marriage act
+The prohibition of child marriage act<br>
 You could demonstrate your chat bot by asking relevant questions.
-You need not try to comprehend all laws
-Reference: List of Central Acts in PDF
+You need not try to comprehend all laws Reference:<br> List of Central Acts in PDF
-Bonus Points-
+Bonus Points-<br>
 If your bot is able to respond to voice in addition to text

 ### Our solution 📝